dipobadenuga/loganalysis/results/screenshots/README.md

    - Screenshot of the script running with no errors

 These screenshots help prove how the analysis was done and what results were found.

+Screenshots are not here at the moment.
+Will be added before presentation.